cosmos1988/Jacee/README.md

 Jacee is a fast and low-level abstract library that can replace jQuery.
 The name is derived from the first letters of J, action, check, element, and event.

-■ Jacee is a fast and low-level abstracted JavaScript library that can completely replace jQuery.
-The name is derived from the first letters of J, action, check, element, and event.
+■ action.js:
+The JAction object is a collection of functions related to various operations.
+It includes functionalities such as Ajax, page transitions, clicks, and focuses.

+■ check.js:
-■ check.js: The JCheck object is a collection of functions related to various validation checks.
-It includes functions that provide simple boolean return values along with alert messages and focus control, as well as functions for input restrictions.
+The JCheck object is a collection of functions related to various validation checks.
+It contains functions that simply return a boolean value, functions that provide alert messages and focus simultaneously, and functions that limit input.

+■ element.js:
-■ element.js: The JElement object is a collection of functions for manipulating various elements.
-It includes functions for commonly used elements such as input, select, checkbox, radio buttons, and more.
+The JElement object is a collection of functions for manipulating various Elements.
+It includes functions for handling frequently used elements like input, select, checkbox, and radio.

+■ event.js:
-■ event.js: The JEvent object is a collection of functions that make it easier to add event listeners.
-It includes functions that abstract the addEventListener function by using function names, making it easier to add events more clearly.
+The JEvent object is a collection of functions designed to simplify the addition of event listeners.
+It abstracts the arguments of the addEventListener function into function names, making it more clear to add events.

 [한국어 번역]